 There are certain activities that are generally performed during this task and they are:

 These activities are pretty common and can simply be performed.

-Basically it is a very simple process that parameterizes the different types of inputs.
+Basically, it is a very simple process that parameterizes the different types of inputs.
 This is helpful in using the distinct values for the users.

-It is basically a process of enticing the data from the previous calls and then sending it to consecutive request in the form of parameters.
+It is basically a process of enticing the data from the previous calls and then sending it to consecutive requests in the form of parameters.
 It is very helpful in making the scripting easy and the good this is it cut a lot of complexity from the process of handling sessions.